khrome/strangler/README.md

 [![npm](https://img.shields.io/npm/dt/strangler.svg)]()
 [![Travis](https://img.shields.io/travis/khrome/strangler.svg)]()

 It's a string wrangler, and not nearly as dangerous as it sounds.
 A set of string utilities which expand those in [string-tools](https://www.npmjs.com/package/string-tools) with additional features.
+ES module native

 Usage
 -----